This is a Pro data source. If not available on your plan please upgrade or contact our support team.

 UNIX time

-UNIX Epoch time is not supported.
-Only DATE and DATETIME types can be used to build historic visualisations.
+Only DATE and DATETIME types can be used to build historic visualizations.

 Tips and workarounds